Coursedog

 Voluntary Product Accessibility Template (VPAT)

-Overall, no critical issues were found, and our accessibility level is really good as our service enables all users, including those who utilize keyboards and screen readers, to efficiently browse Catalog content.
+• Overall, no critical issues were found, and our External Catalog accessibility level meets the WCAG 2.1 AA-Level standard.
+Our service enables all users, including those who utilize keyboards and screen readers, to efficiently browse Catalog content.

 Additional Considerations